abbyfour/abbyfour/README.md

 ### Hi there, I'm John! 🏄🏻‍♂️

+Check out my Last.fm Discord bot [Gowon](http://gowon.ca)!

-_Some of the music I've been listening to recently B)_
+_Some of the music I've been listening to recently!_

 <!-- lastfm -->